-In July 2021, the Company closed two equity financings for gross proceeds of \$31.3 million.
-Most of the proceeds from these financings were used to provide a \$30.0 million cash contribution to Lucara Botswana towards the underground expansion capital requirement.
+In July 2021, the Company closed two equity financings for gross proceeds of \$31.3 million and the proceeds were used to provide a \$30.0 million cash contribution to Lucara Botswana for capital requirements of the Karowe UGP.

-On July 12, 2021, the Company's wholly-owned subsidiary, Lucara Botswana, with Lucara Diamond Corp. as the sponsor and the guarantor, entered into a senior secured project financing debt package of \$220 million which consisted of two facilities (the "Facilities"), a project finance facility of \$170 million to fund the development of an underground expansion at the Karowe Mine (the "Project Finance Facility"), and a \$50 million senior secured working capital facility which repaid the Company's previous revolving credit facility and will be used to support on-going operations (the "Working Capital Facility").
+On July 12, 2021, the Company's wholly-owned subsidiary, Lucara Botswana, with Lucara Diamond Corp. as the sponsor and the guarantor, entered into a senior secured project financing debt package of \$220 million which consisted of two facilities (the "Facilities"), a project finance facility of \$170 million to fund the development of an underground expansion at the Karowe Mine (the "Project Finance Facility"), and a \$50 million senior secured working capital facility which repaid the Company's previous revolving credit facility and will be used to support ongoing operations (the "Working Capital Facility").